Shubham1992/Shubham1992/README.md

 ## About Me

-- 📱 Android developer with experience in building mobile applications using Android Studio, Kotlin, and Java.
+- 📱 Software developer with experience in building applications using Android Studio, Kotlin, Java, & MERN.
-- 🧠 Proficient in MVVM, MVI and Clean architecture for building scalable and maintainable Android apps.
+- 🧠 Proficient in MVVM, MVI and Clean architecture for building scalable and maintainable apps and Distributed Systems.
 - 🧠 Good experience in building multi-module and multi-repo applications.
 - 💡 Constantly learning and exploring new technologies to improve my skills and stay updated with the latest trends in mobile development.